 At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
 The Office hymn was Jam sol recedit igneus.
-After the collect of the Sunday commemorations were sung of the preceding Office of St. Vincent de Paul and of St. Jerome Aemiliani and St. Margaret.
-The Suffrage of the Saints was omitted due to the double feasts.
+After the collect of the Sunday commemorations were sung of the preceding Office of the sixth day within the Octave of SS Peter and Paul and of St. Antony Mary Zaccaria.
+The Suffrage of the Saints was omitted due to the double feast and Octave.
 At Compline the Dominical preces were omitted for the same reason.

 At Mattins the invitatory is Dominum qui fecit nos, Venite adoremus and the Office hymn is Nocte surgentes vigilemus omnes.
 In the first nocturn the lessons are from the twelfth chapter of the Second Book of the Kings.
 In the second nocturn the lessons are taken from St. Ambrose's Defence of David.
 Again, St. Ambrose provides the homily in the third nocturn on St. Mark's Gospel.
 The Te Deum is sung.
-At Lauds, following the collect of the Sunday commemorations are sung of St. Jerome Aemiliani and of St. Margaret.
-The Suffrage is omitted due to the occurring double feast.
+At Lauds, following the collect of the Sunday commemorations are sung of St. Antony Mary Zaccaria and of the Octave of SS Peter and Paul.
+The Suffrage is omitted due to the occurring double feast and Octave.

 At Prime psalms 117, 118i & 118ii are sung.
 Both Quicumque and the Dominical preces are omitted.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. Jerome Aemiliani, the third collect is of St. Margaret.
+The Gloria is sung, the second collect is of St. Antony Mary Zaccaria, the third collect is of the Octave of SS Peter and Paul.
 The Creed is sung and the preface is of the Blessed Trinity.

 At Vespers the antiphons and psalms of Sunday (Pss.
 109, 110, 111, 112 & 113).
 The Office hymn is Lucis creator.
-After the collect of the Sunday commemorations are sung of St. Praxedes and of St. Jerome Aemiliani.
+After the collect of the Sunday commemorations are sung of the Octave Day of SS Peter and Paul and of St. Antony Mary Zaccaria.
 The Suffrage is omitted as are the Dominical preces at Compline.